Bruce Springsteen Cover Band Pulls Out Of Trump Inauguration Event After Backlash

 — Raw Story (@RawStory) January 11, 2017

-As Fox News reports, the Bruce Springsteen cover band, which takes its name from Springsteen’s iconic E Street Band, was slated to perform Thursday at the Garden State Presidential Inaugural Gala, a New Jersey branch of the Trump inaugural festivities.
+As Fox News reported, the Bruce Springsteen cover band, which takes its name from Springsteen’s iconic E Street Band, was slated to perform Thursday at the Garden State Presidential Inaugural Gala, a New Jersey branch of the Trump inaugural festivities.
 It’s an event the B Street Band has played twice in the past, and up until today, the cover band had stood by its collective decision to put politics aside and stand by its contractual obligation.

 Despite the fact that Bruce Springsteen himself is no Trump fan, having called the President-elect a “flagrant, toxic narcissist.”
 Incidentally, Springsteen performed at Obama’s 2009 inauguration bash.